decompme/decomp.me/cromper/README.md

-# Cromper
+# cromper

-Cromper is an async compilation and assembly service for decomp.me.
+cromper is an async compilation and assembly service for decomp.me.
 It provides a Tornado-based HTTP API for compiling code and assembling binary objects, designed to offload compilation work from the main Django backend.

-## Features

-- **Async compilation**: Non-blocking compilation using Tornado's async capabilities
-- **Multiple compilers**: Support for GCC, IDO, MWCC, Clang, and other compilers
-- **Multiple platforms**: Support for N64, PS1, PS2, GameCube, Wii, GBA, and more
-- **Sandboxed execution**: Optional sandboxed compilation using nsjail
-- **HTTP API**: RESTful endpoints for compilation and assembly operations
-- **Fallback support**: Django backend can fall back to local compilation if cromper is unavailable

 ## API Endpoints